A proposal for the development and training of an automated rhino identification system from limited camera trap data.

 This article will detail the design of the artificial intelligence system.

 There are ongoing efforts to conserve these species, but understanding of the remaining populations is limited.
 This is largely due to the difficulty of studying these rare animals in dense Indonesian rainforest.
-The remaining populations are so small that the most effective approach to conserving them is to monitor and manage individual rhino.
+The remaining populations are so small that the proposed conservation approach involves monitoring and managing individual rhino.
 This will allow, for example, isolated rhino to be translocated to possible mates and poaching to be detected and responded to when an individual rhino goes missing.

 Camera traps have been used to successfully study the Javan Rhino in Ujung Kulon National Park and have been used in limited numbers on Sumatran Rhino in Mt Leuser and Way Kambas National Parks.
 However, identifying individual rhino from camera trap images is a time consuming process that can only be performed by staff experienced in recognising rhino.
 This limits the volume of camera trap images that can be processed and makes it impractical to use camera trap images to identify issues that require rapid responses.